whbrewer/spc/README.md

       - Click on "dna" the default installed app

-      - Enter a DNA string, or use the default string
+      - Enter a DNA string, or use the default

       - Click confirm to write the datafile to disk